jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ### Installing from your OS repository

 The easiest way to install Flowblade is using the version in your OS repository.
 The downside is that **the version available may not be the current latest release**.
-Contact your OS to get Flowblade included in repositories if not already available.
+Contact your OS to get latest Flowblade included in repositories if not already available.

 #### Ubuntu, Debian and Linux Mint